karimgamaleldin/KTorch/README.md

 ## Credits

-This is a list of some of the sources that helped me in learning and making this project
+This is a list of some of the sources that helped me in learning and making this repo

 1. [StatQuest with Josh Starmer](https://www.youtube.com/@statquest)
 2. [Serrano.Academy](https://www.youtube.com/@SerranoAcademy)